recursion-ninja/bv-little-qc-defect/README.md

 [![Stackage LTS](http://stackage.org/package/bv-little/badge/lts)](http://stackage.org/lts/package/bv-little)

 This package contains an efficient implementation of little-endian bit vectors.
-It implements most applicable type-classes and also conversions to and from signed or unsigned numbers.
+It implements most applicable typeclasses and also conversions to and from signed or unsigned numbers.
 Care has been taken to balance the number of transitive dependencies with respect to functionality provided.

 For an implementation of bit vectors which are isomorphic to a `Bool` with the /most/ significant bit at the head of the list and the /least/ significant bit at the end of the list, use the [`bv`](https://hackage.haskell.org/package/bv) package.

 #### Tests

-The test suite ensures that all type class instances are "lawful" and that data-structure&#8211;specific functionality is well defined.
+The test suite ensures that all typeclass instances are "lawful" and that data-structure–specific functionality is well defined.

 The `TestSuite.hs` file contains the specification.
 It can be run by invoking any of the following commands: